Marco Onorato

 Marco Onorato (18 May 1953 – 2 June 2012) was an Italian cinematographer.

 Biography

 He is best known for being the cinematographer of all of Matteo Garrone's movies till his death.
 He won the European Film Award for Best Cinematographer for Gomorrah and he won a posthumous David di Donatello Award for Best Cinematography for his work in Reality after being nominated for The Embalmer, First Love and Gomorrah.

 He was the brother of actor and dubber Glauco Onorato.
-He died on June 2, 2012 after a short illness.
+He died on June 2, 2012, at the age of 59, after a short illness.